uddipan77/telco_customer_churn/README.md

 ### Deployment flow (high-level)

-- Push to main → GitHub Actions builds the image and pushes it to Docker Hub.
+- Push to main → GitHub Actions builds the Docker image and pushes it to Docker Hub.
 - ECS service is updated (manually or via the workflow) to force a new deployment.
 - ALB health checks hit / on port 8000; once healthy, traffic is routed to the new task.
 - Users call POST /predict or open the Gradio UI at /ui via the ALB DNS.